Home » All Posts » Main Meals » Baked Spaghetti

 4. In a medium pan, sauté the onions with a little bit of cooking spray.
 After the onions are starting to get tender add the cut-up bacon to the pan.
 Continue cooking until bacon is fairly done.

-5. Following this, add the burger to the pan along with the bacon/onion.
+5. Following this, add the ground beef to the pan along with the bacon and onion.
 Brown the burger while you cut-up meat into small pieces.

 6. Add salt and pepper to taste.